 Entering City University of Hong Kong through the Festival Walk tunnel is like cave dwellers seeing the rays of light and the blue sky for the first time.
 That’s how every new student feels when they come to CityU.
 I was one of these students, too.

 Whenever I tell someone that I study at City University of Hong Kong, their first response is “Oh that university that is connected to Festival Walk”.
 However, as a final-year student and spending my past 3 years exploring this campus, I can assure you that there’s more to CityU that just being a university linked to a shopping mall.
 There’s a perfect balance between the nature and the city.
-In CityU, one moment you can find yourself spending time around nature and the next moment you will be watching the sun set and the city light up.
-This is what makes CityU campus so special, you get the best of both worlds, the city and the nature life.
-Read along to learn more of the hidden treasures of CityU so you can make the best of your time during your time here.
+In CityU, one moment you can find yourself spending time with nature.
+The next moment you will be watching the sunset and the city light up.
+This is what makes CityU campus so special, because you get the best of both worlds.
+Read along to learn more about the hidden treasures of CityU so you can make the best of your time here.

 Image Source: City University of Hong Kong

 On the right from the entrance of the Festival Walk Tunnel, you will see a trail.
 It is also known as the Chinese Garden.
 The sound of the frog croaks and the waterfalls, the sunlight that filters through the leaves of trees and the fresh air makes the Chinese Garden a perfect place to relax and study.
 During study breaks or your leisure time, walk towards the end of the trail and you’ll see a pond with fishes and turtles.
 You can sit in the Chinese – style pavilion and watch the turtles soak up some sun while eating your sandwich or chatting with your friends.
 The Chinese Garden promises a relaxing and calming atmosphere allowing you to take a break from the hustling and bustling life.